-Figure 9: Determination of the nonlinearity coefficient

-Experimental studies of liquid for the material medical cotton wool with a density of 15-17 kg/m3 (Figure 10) were conducted, which confirmed the performance of the constructed mathematical model.
+Figure 9: Determination of the nonlinearity coefficient medical material of arbitrary size.
+The resulting function includes both time parameters and penetration depth parameters.
+It is therefore possible to determine the liquid content at any point along the depth at any time.
+Experimental studies of liquid for the material medical cotton wool with a density of 15-17 kg/m (Figure 10) were conducted, which confirmed the performance of the constructed mathematical model.
 In further studies, real experimental studies are planned to determine the diffusion coefficients of various materials and the use of the above methods for the design and functioning of real materials.
 The difference in the determination of experimental and theoretical data over time is graphically shown in Figure 11.
 The deviation for a number of experiments varies over time, but the average value of D over all time does not exceed 3.4%.

-Figure 11: Deviation of experimental data

-4 Conclusion

-A function that facilitates the determination of the amount of exudate removed from a wound using textile medical materials is obtained on the basis of the approximate analytical solution of the diffusion equation.
+Figure 11: Deviation of experimental data 8 Conclusion A function that facilitates the determination of the amount of exudate removed from a wound using textile medical materials is obtained on the basis of the approximate analytical solution of the diffusion equation.
 These results facilitate the prediction of the condition of a dressing at any time.
 These mathematical equations take into account the geometric parameters of the bandage.
 One can predict the process of exudate movement for a dressing of any size or determine the geometric and structural parameters of the material to achieve a given intensity of exudate movement.
 The solution is obtained in general form.
 Indicators of the porosity and hydrophilicity of the substrate, and the density and viscosity of the liquid affect the values of the diffusion coefficients, but not the form of the equation.
 The solution has been experimentally verified for one type of material (medical cotton wool).
 Additional studies will focus on the dependences of these coefficients on the characteristics of the material and liquid.
 The obtained methods facilitate the determination of the diffusion coefficients and nonlinearity coefficients on the basis of macroexperiments.
 These results can have a positive effect on the effectiveness of medical textiles.